calebl37/tic-tac-toe-python/README.md

 # tic-tac-toe-python
-tic-tac-toe in python
-just follow the instructions
+-just follow the instructions
-graphics are not great
-Note: the only game configuration is 3 by 3
+-graphics are not great because python is mainly text based -the only game configuration is 3 by 3